I usually make my posts very personal. I think the human element is extremely important.

 I became a primary school teacher- something which nobody saw coming at the age of thirteen (myself included).

 As I’ve said earlier, teaching is difficult.
 I didn’t find it difficult because of my Asperger’s- I found it difficult because it was difficult.
-According to various union statistics, half of British teachers are considering leaving the profession, (although this next link puts it at 90% considering it over the last two years), 96.5% of teachers claim that the workload has a negative impact on their personal/family life, and 40% of newly qualified teachers are gone within a year.
+According to various union statistics [bear in mind this article was written in 2015], half of British teachers are considering leaving the profession, (although this next link puts it at 90% considering it over the last two years), 96.5% of teachers claim that the workload has a negative impact on their personal/family life, and 40% of newly qualified teachers are gone within a year.